sanjosh/csdocs/data_structures/tree/GeneralizedSearchTree.md

 # Generalized Search Tree
 (Hellerstein, Naughton, Pfeffer)

-Used in Postgres
+This is used in Postgres (GIST index)

-B+tree supports (less, leq, gt, ge)
+* B+tree supports (less, leq, gt, ge)
-Rtree supports left, right, overleft, overlap, overright, right, contains, contained, equal
+* Rtree supports (left, right, overleft, overlap, overright, right, contains, contained, equal)

-Create a generalized Tree
+Create a generalized Tree which combines both of the above by
-* Expose node splitting algo
+* Exposing node splitting algo
-* Expose methods on the key class
+* Exposing methods on the key class

-Tree Methods exposed to user are
+Tree Methods that are exposed to user are
 1. consistent(Entry E, query predicate q)
 2. union(E)
 3. compress(E)